 - Increased communication – enabling improved sociability, having something to talk about with others/family, stimulating communication

-By introducing life-like cat and dog toys to residents and working with the care home to monitor the benefits over an initial six-month period (from March 2021), our Social Prescribing Link Workers team is able to understand the benefits of these therapy toys to patients in our PCN.
+By introducing life-like cat and dog toys to residents and working with the care home to monitor the benefits over an initial period (from March 2021), our Social Prescribing Link Workers team is able to understand the benefits of these therapy toys to patients in our PCN.
 If the pilot is successful, there is an opportunity to further roll out this project in our locality.

 Initial feedback is extremely positive: residents are already showing increased social interaction, calmness, reduced anxiety, plus happiness and improved wellbeing.